 Reading Celeste’s story sparked my own personal revelation about how I still find myself – albeit subconsciously – protecting and justifying the behaviors of my ex-husband and throwing myself under the bus for allowing it to continue as long as it did.
 You see, I’ve been fearful that fully exposing their NPD father will create a horrific backlash on the lives of my children.
 While I was able to divorce him, they were not – he still exerts manipulative control over them, poisoning their minds in reprehensible ways.
 And they are still too young to understand what the truth of the matter is (hell, I’m 44 and I’m still struggling to understand which of the thoughts rattling around in my head are true and which are fabrications planted there by a pathological narcissist!)
 But one thing I know for certain is that it is my responsibility to protect them and I can’t let my fears stand in the way of fighting for the physical and emotional well-being of my children.

-Friends, if you are in a situation where you find yourself lying to cover up a potentially abusive relationship; if you find yourself justifying the bad behaviors because they aren't as frequent as the good; if you are suffering in silence, or worse, allowing your children to suffer because you are afraid that the suffering will get worse if you stand up against it – don't hesitate any longer!
+Friends, if you are in a situation where you find yourself lying to cover up a potentially abusive relationship; if you find yourself justifying the bad behaviors because they aren’t as frequent as the good; if you are suffering in silence, or worse, allowing your children to suffer because you are afraid that the suffering will get worse if you stand up against it – don’t hesitate any longer!
 Reach out to someone: a therapist, a doctor, an attorney, or anyone who is removed from the situation.
 Tell them the truth, the whole truth, and nothing but the truth about what is happening in your home.
-While it's important to have the support of friends and family, often they unknowingly impress on you obligations and guilt, and through their well-meaning can talk you into staying in a toxic relationship.
+While it’s important to have the support of friends and family, often they unknowingly impress on you obligations and guilt, and though they are well-meaning, they can talk you into staying in a toxic relationship.
 You need black and white counsel from someone without knowledge of the gray areas.
 Most importantly, stop making excuses.
 Stop accepting the unacceptable.
 Stop the circle of lies.

 P.S.
 To read more about my story, see my other blog posts in the series entitled The Subtle Slave, or click here.